Oaktree Releases Open Letter to Ranger Shareholders

 Dear fellow Ranger shareholders,

-The time for change is now -- please vote FOR resolutions 8 and 9 for our highly qualified nominees Greg Share and Dominik Dolenec, who will be committed to driving value for shareholders, to be appointed to the Board.
-The Annual General Meeting takes place on Tuesday, June 19, 2018, and it is important to vote before Friday, June 15, 2018 to have your voice heard.
+We urge shareholders to act now to maximize the value of their investment – vote FOR resolutions 8 and 9 for our highly qualified nominees Greg Share and Dominik Dolenec, who will be committed to driving value for all shareholders, to be appointed to the Board.
+The Annual General Meeting takes place on Tuesday, June 19, 2018, and it is important to vote on or before Friday, June 15, 2018 to have your voice heard.

 If shareholders have questions, or need assistance in voting shares, please call: Georgeson, +44 (0) 207 019 7032 or email firstname.lastname@example.org.